 MSSP Disadvantages Boil Down to Increased Risk

-Before diving into the risks associated with hiring an MSSP, it’s important to understand that MSSPs do not completely eliminate your security costs—for example, you’ll still need an in-house CISO for the MSSP to report to and coordinate with.
+Before diving into the risks associated with hiring an MSSP, it’s important to understand that MSSPs do not completely eliminate your security costs—for example, you’ll still need an in-house CISO or similar security team member for the MSSP to report to and coordinate with.
 MSSPs offer security expertise; but they are meant to supplement your own security team, not replace it.

 One disadvantage that keeps companies from outsourcing their security functions is the risk of letting someone take care of their sensitive data.
 For many companies, allowing outsiders to handle customer personal identifiable information (PII) is totally unacceptable.
 This is why a detailed SLA is essential to an MSSP relationship—so that confidentiality can be maintained and you are protected legally in the case of a data breach.